MicrosoftDocs/msix-docs/msix-src/package/sign-app-package-using-signtool.md

 SignTool sign /fd <Hash Algorithm> /sha1 <SHA1 hash> <File Path>.msix
 ```

+For more examples, see our [Using SignTool to Sign a File](https://docs.microsoft.com/windows/win32/seccrypto/using-signtool-to-sign-a-file)

 Note that some certificates do not use a password.
 If your certificate does not have a password, omit "/p &lt;Your Password&gt;" from the sample commands.

 Once your app package is signed with a valid certificate, you're ready to upload your package to the Store.
 For more guidance on uploading and submitting apps to the Store, see [App submissions](/windows/uwp/publish/app-submissions).